Context-aware controller inference for stabilizing dynamical systems from scarce data: Inferring controllers from data of unstable dynamics

 \subsection{Computational approach for controller inference}

 This section introduces a computational approach for context-aware controller inference that is motivated by the theoretical considerations of the previous sections.
-We now consider data $\datatripn$ from nonlinear systems rather than idealized data $\datatrip$ as in the previous section.
+We now consider data $\datatripn$ from the nonlinear system rather than idealized data $\datatrip$ as in the previous section.
 The computational procedure is summarized in \Cref{alg:partstab}.

 In Step~\ref{alg:partstab_shift} of \Cref{alg:partstab}, the data $\datatripn$ from the nonlinear system are shifted as

 in the continuous-time case and

 in the discrete-time case.
 The shifted data~\cref{eqn:datatransct,eqn:datatransdt} are related to the idealized data $\datatrip$, which are used in \Cref{subsec:partstabdata}, as